apache/arrow/site/powered_by.md

 in descriptions is also always allowed, as in "BigCoProduct is a widget for Apache Arrow".

-To add yourself to the list, please email dev@arrow.apache.org with your organization name, URL, a list of which Arrow components you are using, and a short description of your use case.
+To add yourself to the list, please open a pull request adding your organization name, URL, a list of which Arrow components you are using, and a short description of your use case.
+See the following for some examples.

 * **[Apache Parquet][3]:** A columnar storage format available to any project in the Hadoop ecosystem, regardless of the choice of data processing